 Each trailer will have a specific capacity for gas and water carry.
 For instance, the Off Grid Trailers Expedition 2.0 water tank boasts a 31-gallon capacity.
 The Vorsheer XOC Extreme Overland Camper has upgrade options for a 30-gallon water tank and bonus storage that holds two extra 5-gallon jerry cans.
 The Taxa Outdoors TigerMoth Camper Trailer holds one 5-gallon jerry can.

 In contrast, larger travel trailers have a greater water capacity, in great part to manage the bathroom.
 The Black Series HQ19 comes with a 50-gallon water tank for supply, a 26-gallon gray water tank for collection (for all used water except from the toilet), and a 26-gallon black water tank for all toilet waste.

-Often trailers also include an indoor smoke detector, fire extinguisher, and carbon monoxide detector.
+Often trailers include an indoor smoke detector, fire extinguisher, and carbon monoxide detector.

 How Much Weight Can You Tow?

 Check your vehicle’s door jamb or owner’s manual for the payload, max towing, and tongue weight rating.
-Be sure not to exceed those caps with what’s hauled in the trailer and vehicle.
+Be sure not to exceed those caps with what’s hauled in the trailer and in the vehicle.

 What Camper Trailer Features Allow Off-Road Capability?